sgpfaff/sgpfaff.github.io/_projects/1_project.md

         {% include figure.html path="assets/img/shell_irl.png" title="Figure 2" class="img-fluid rounded z-depth-1"%}
     </div>
 </div>
-Stellar shells are relatively common in irregular and lenticular galaxies, present in about 20% of them.
+Stellar shells are relatively common, present in about 20% of elliptical and lenticular galaxies.
 This makes them great candidates to look for observational evidence of an oscillating potential if their structure is impacted.
 <br>

 ### Putting it all together